Romanian Land Forces: Special Forces

-The evolution of the special forces within the Romanian Land Forces led to the establishment of the 1st Special Operations Regiment on 1 August 2009, headquartered at Târgu Mureş.
-It later became the 6th Special Operations Brigade on 25 October 2011, composed of a special operations battalion, two paratrooper battalions and a logistic battalion.
+The evolution of the special forces within the Romanian Land Forces led to the establishment of the 1st Special Operations Regiment on 1 August 2009, headquartered at Târgu Mureș.
+It later became the 6th Special Operations Brigade on 25 October 2011.

-The most famous and well trained unit is the 1st Special Operations Battalion "Vulturii", which was legally created in late 2005, after several batches of graduates had already been selected.
+The most famous and well trained unit is the 1st Special Operations Battalion "Vulturii" was created in March 2003.
 Members of the special forces battalion have benefitted from courses abroad, such as the United States Army Special Forces (Green Berets) course, the United States Marine Corps Force Recon course, as well as other courses.
 The Special Forces battalion became fully operational during 2007, after a company had already been commissioned in early 2006.
+In 2018, the 6th Special Operations Brigade was transformed into the Special Operations Forces Command being directly subordinated to the General staff of Defence.

 The current Romanian reconnaissance battalions (the 313th, the 317th and the 528th) are also considered special forces units, and were formed in the 1960s during the communist regime.
 After the revolution, the units suffered from a lack of funds which resulted in the temporary disbandment of the 313th Battalion.
 However, their equipment was completely overhauled in the past few years and the combat readiness and capabilities have regained full strength.

-The Rapid Intervention Squad (DIR) of the Ministry of Defence is an elite special operations unit currently belonging to the Romanian Military Police.
-It is a special unit inside the military, formed of highly skilled individuals, a very large percentage of its members being champions in martial arts, kickboxing, athletic disciplines and so on.
+The Special Detachment of Protection and Intervention (DSPI), former Rapid Intervention Squad (DIR) of the Ministry of Defence is an elite special operations unit currently belonging to the General Directorate for Defense Intelligence.
+It is a military special unit, formed of highly skilled individuals, a very large percentage of its members being champions in martial arts, athletic disciplines and so on.
 DIR was, until December 2003, top secret.

-International missions

-The following troops are deployed abroad: